wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Use Spreads for Iterable Object

-### To convert an iterable object to an array, use spreads `...` instead of Array.from
+To convert an iterable object to an array, use spreads `...` instead of Array.from

 [`Array.from`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/from).